riboseinc/digicert-cli/README.md

 +---------------+---------------+------------------+-------------+-------------+
 ```

-The above interface without any option will list out all of the orders we have
+The above command without any option will list out all of our Digicert orders,
-with Digicert, but sometime we might need to filter those listings, and that's
+but if we need to filter those orders then we can do that by passing `--filter`
-where can can use the filter options.
-This interface supports filter options
-through the `--filter` option and expect the value to be in `key:value` format.
+option and the expected values as in `key:value` pair.

-For example, if we want to retrieve all of the orders that has product type of
+For example, to list all of the orders that has product type of `ssl_wildcard`
-`ssl_wildcard` then we can use
+we can use the following and it will list only the filtered orders.

 ```sh
 $ digicert order list --filter 'product_name_id:ssl_wildcard'
 ```

-It will only list the orders with the `ssl_wildcard` product type, Currently the
-supported filters options are `date_created`, `valid_till`, `status`, `search`,
+Supported filters options are `date_created`, `valid_till`, `status`, `search`,
 `common_name` and `product_name_id`.
-Please [check the wiki] for more up to date
+Please [check the wiki] for more uptodate
-supported filtering options.
+filter options list.

 #### Find an order

-We can use the `find` interface to retrieve a single order, by default it will
+To find an order we can use `order find` command, by default it will print the
-print the details in the console.
-This interface also supports filter options.
+order details in the console but this command also supports the normal filter
+options as described on the listing order section.

 One important thing to remember, it will only retrieve one single entry, so if
 you have multiple orders in your specified terms then it will only retrieve the
-most recent one form that list.
+most recent one from that list.

 ```sh
 $ digicert order find --filter 'common_name:ribosetest.com' 'product_name_id:ssl_plus'